Martin Borchert, University Librarian

 Phone: +61 2 9065 7631

-Martin Borchert is an experienced leader with over 15 years in senior roles and is the University Librarian at UNSW Sydney where he was appointed to the position in June 2016.
+Martin Borchert is an experienced leader with 20 years' experience in senior roles and is the University Librarian at UNSW Sydney where he was appointed to the position in June 2016.
 In this role, Martin nurtures strong partnerships to build upon the work and reputation of the UNSW Library.
 He is working to further develop services, resources and facilities which support students, HDR candidates, academic staff and community members in attaining their academic, professional and personal goals and the goals of the university.
-The Library focuses on delivering efficient and effective, digital, scalable and engaging library services.
+The Library focuses on delivering unique, efficient and effective, digital, scalable and engaging library services.
+Martin works closely with the UNSW Library Executive Team.
+The Library's work can be viewed in the annual Library Plan and previous Annual Reports - see About UNSW Library.

-Martin has held senior positions at the Queensland University of Technology (QUT) where he was Associate Director, Library Services (Information Resources and Research Support) and at Griffith University where he was Associate Director / Manager, Access Services in the Flexible Learning and Access Services department.
+Martin has held senior positions at the Queensland University of Technology (QUT) where he was Associate Director, Library Services (Information Resources and Research Support) and at Griffith University where he was Associate Director/Manager, Access Services in the Flexible Learning and Access Services department.
 He has also held various other library positions spanning previous years including Electronic Information Services Librarian, Liaison Librarian, Copy Cataloguer and Lending Assistant.
-Martin was also a sessional academic in the School of Information Systems at QUT for 3 years.
+Martin was also a sessional academic in the School of Information Systems at QUT for three years.

-Martin is professionally active and has contributed to many national and state-based collection development and e-research committees and has been a member of numerous conference organising committees.
+Martin is professionally active and has contributed to many national and state-based collection development, e-research and open access initiatives and has been a member of numerous conference organising committees.
 He is a strong advocate for transformation in scholarly communication via open access, open science and open infrastructure.
 His outputs are available from both UNSW Researcher Profile and ORCID.